-A person who holds a licence, certificate, or authorisation required by these Regulations shall present it for inspection upon a request from the Authority or any other person authorised by the Authority.
+A person who holds any licence, certificate, or authorisation required by these Regulations, shall present it for inspection upon a request from the Authority or any other person authorised by the Authority.

-47. Change of Name.
+47. Change of name.

-- (1) A holder of a certificate issued under these Regulations may apply to change the name on the certificate. - (2) The holder shall include with any such request-
+- (1) A holder of a certificate issued under these Regulations may apply to change the name on the certificate. - (2) The application holder shall include- - (a) the current certificate: and - (b) a legal document verifying the change of name. - (3) The Authority may change the certificate and issue a replacement certificate.

-- (a) the current certificate; and - (b) a legal document verifying the change of name; - (3) The Authority may change the certificate and issue a replacement thereof; - (4) The Authority shall return to the holder the original documents specified in sub-regulation 2(b) and retain copies thereof and return the replaced certificate with an endorsement that it has been cancelled.
+(4) The Authority shall return to the holder the original documents specified in sub-regulation 2(b) and shall retain copies and return the replaced certificate with an endorsement that it has been cancelled.

-48. Change of Address.
+48. Change of address.